X

 ∨ VIEW BIO ∨

-Dr. Kenneth A. Mann, Professor of Orthopedic Surgery and Director of the Musculoskeletal Science Research Center at Upstate Medical University, is one of the world’s foremost investigators of musculoskeletal biomechanics and orthopaedics.
+Dr. Kenneth Mann, Professor of Orthopedic Surgery and Director of the Musculoskeletal Science Research Center (MSRC) at Upstate Medical University, is one of the world’s foremost investigators of musculoskeletal biomechanics and orthopaedics.
 His work has significantly advanced the understanding of the mechanics of joints, joint implants, cement, and their interfaces, improving the clinical practice of total knee and hip replacements.
 His research has illuminated the evolution of the mechanical properties of bone tissue as affected by metastatic cancer disease as well as interventions for treatment.
-His leadership of the Musculoskeletal Science Research Center has advanced the Department of Orthopedic Surgery’s ranking among the top ten departments nationally for NIH funding.
-A fellow in the Orthopaedic Research Society and the American Society of Mechanical Engineers, he received a 2013 Upstate President’s Award for Excellence in Leadership and Research and a 2014 SUNY Chancellor’s Award for Excellence in Scholarship and Creative Activities.
+His leadership of the MSRC has advanced the Department of Orthopedic Surgery’s ranking amount the top ten Orthopedic Surgery departments nationally for NIH funding.
+A fellow of the Orthopaedic Research Society and the American Society of Mechanical Engineers, he received a 2013 Upstate President’s Award for Excellence in Leadership and Research and a 2014 SUNY Chancellor’s Award for Excellence in Scholarship and Creative Activities.

 ∧ HIDE BIO ∧